zbeislerOSI/OCS-Docs/Documentation/DataViews/DefineaDataView/Quick_Start_Define_a_Data_View.md

 This section presents the main concepts behind creating data views.

-It is assumed that you are working with streams as described in the [Example Scenario](xref:DataViewsExampleScenario).
+It is assumed that you are working with streams as described in the [Stream examples](xref:DataViewsExampleScenario).
 The data views API uses the same authentication scheme as the Sequential Data Store.

 ### Create a data view
 Very little information is required to create a new data view.
 In fact, if you request that the system generate an identifier for the new data view, no information at all is necessary.
 However, it is recommended to specify a meaningful `.Id`, because the identifier cannot be changed late without recreating the data view.
 All other properties are modifiable.

 Creating a data view requires only an identifier, `.Id`.
-The data view does not accomplish anything yet, but it's a starting point.
+The data view does not accomplish anything yet, but it is a starting point.

 #### Action
 ```json